opral/monorepo/documentation/sdk/general.md

 Inlang also provides custom solutions that are built specifically for certain Frameworks.

-#### Your favorite frameworks is missing?
+#### Your favorite frameworks are missing?

-[Reach out to us](https://github.com/inlang/inlang/discussions) and we develop an SDK for your favorite framework.
+[Reach out to us](https://github.com/inlang/inlang/discussions), and we develop an SDK for your favorite framework.